jfjlaros/bin-parser/README.md

   type: short
 ```

-By iterating this process, the reverse engineering of this particular file
+By iterating this process, reverse engineering of these types of file formats
-format is greatly simplified.
+is greatly simplified.

 ### `compare_yaml`
 Since YAML files are serialised dictionaries or JavaScript objects, the order